-The life insurance operations are conducted in accordance with the Life Insurance Act 1908 and the Insurance (Prudential Supervision) Act 2010.
+The Company's life insurance operations are conducted in accordance with the Life Insurance Act 1908 and the Insurance (Prudential Supervision) Act 2010.
 On 25 March 2013, the Company obtained its licence to carry on life insurance business in New Zealand under the Insurance (Prudential Supervision) Act 2010 from the Reserve Bank of New Zealand.

-As at 31 March 2019 and up until the date of signing these Financial Statements, Co-op Life had a financial strength rating of B++ (outlook stable) and an issuer credit rating of bbb+ (outlook stable) issued by A.M.
+As at 31 March 2020 and up until the date of signing these Financial Statements, Co-op Life had a financial strength rating of B++ (outlook stable) and an issuer credit rating of bbb+ (outlook stable) issued by A.M.
 Best Company Inc ("A.M.
 Best").
 The financial strength rating and credit rating were re-affirmed by A.M.
-Best on 13 September 2018.
+Best on 11 October 2019.